 Note that I have no relation with Vango, so there is no bias in these statements, except for the fact that I am an active mountaineer and have been going into mountains in the past 30 years, and I can see when something is properly done.
 They have simply built a great tent and if you are familiar with this industry, you will realize this yourself.
 The tent speaks for itself.

 I already gave some other options in the comparison table above, and you have many more in my page with tents, so please have a look if you need something different.
 Check this nicely built ALPS Mountaineering Meramac 3 Outfitter Tent with aluminum poles and thick floor.
+If you need a lighter tent to carry on the trail, check this Mountainsmith Vasquez Peak 3 person tent with footprint.

 There is a comment box below, so let me know if you have any question or comment.
 I wish you a nice day.